 You want to show to the world that you are not just there for business you are also interacting with the community.

 Post enticing photos

 This is an image only search engine.
 It’s not truly a social network like most think.
-Although Pinterest now has ‘Communities’ to try build up more social engagement.
+Although Pinterest does now has ‘Communities’ to try build up more social engagement.

 Customers on this platform will only click on high quality images and be attracted to headlines that fulfill the information they seek as well.

-To create click worthy pins that get you more traffic I recommend Natalie Bordo’s Pinterest Popular Course to create top styles of pins that you need to get noticed!
+To create click worthy pins that get you more traffic I do recommend Natalie Bordo’s Pinterest Popular Course to create top styles of pins that you need to get noticed!